 Meaning: 1.
 Pretty, attractive, fair, of moderate beauty.
 2. Seemly, polite, becoming.

-In Play: If you wish to express the sentiment "pretty", why not use a pretty word?
+In Play: If you wish to express the sentiment "pretty", why not use a one of the 100 Most Beautiful Words in English?
 Today's Good Word fits the bill perfectly: "Maggie is a comely young girl whose behavior fits her appearance, don't you think?"
 It also has the advantage of referring to actions as well as things: "I didn't think it very comely of Harold to shake hands with the men and kiss the women in the reception line."

 Word History: Today's Good Word is a rarity: a word of totally English origin.
-It can be traced back to Old English cymlic "lovely, delicate" from cyme "beautiful", but is unrelated to the verb come.
-It is related, however, to the second meaning of become, as in a hat that becomes you or behavior unbecoming an officer.
+It can be traced back to Old English cymlic "lovely, delicate" from cyme "beautiful", totally unrelated to the verb come.
+It is related, however, to the second meaning of become, as in 'a hat that becomes you' or 'behavior unbecoming an officer'.
 The suffix, -ly, is a shortened version of like, whittled down by time: both come from Old English lic.
+Russian lico "face" is a distant cousin.
 It is interesting that lic was a word that became a suffix in words like manly and fatherly.
 Now, it would seem that the modern version lic, like, is repeating the process in words such as man-like and father-like.

 Come visit our website at <http://www.alphadictionary.com> for more Good Words and other language resources!